Coulomb's law

-Coulomb's inverse-square law, or simply Coulomb's law, is an experimental law of physics that quantifies the amount of force between two stationary, electrically charged particles.
-The electric force between charged bodies at rest is conventionally called electrostatic force or Coulomb force.
-Although the law was known earlier, it was first published in 1785 by French physicist Charles-Augustin de Coulomb, hence the name.
-Coulomb's law was essential to the development of the theory of electromagnetism, maybe even its starting point, as it made it possible to discuss the quantity of electric charge in a meaningful way.
+Coulomb's inverse-square law, or simply Coulomb's law, is an experimental law of physics that calculates the amount of force between two electrically charged particles at rest.
+This electric force is conventionally called the electrostatic force or Coulomb force.
+Although the law was known earlier, it was first published in 1785 by French physicist Charles-Augustin de Coulomb.
+Coulomb's law was essential to the development of the theory of electromagnetism and may even be its starting point, as it allowed meaningful discussions of the amount of electric charge in a particle.

-The law states that the magnitude of the electrostatic force of attraction or repulsion between two point charges is directly proportional to the product of the magnitudes of charges and inversely proportional to the square of the distance between them.
-Coulomb studied the repulsive force between bodies having electrical charges of the same sign:
+The law states that the magnitude, or absolute value, of the attractive or repulsive electrostatic force between two point charges is directly proportional to the product of the magnitudes of their charges and inversely proportional to the square of the distance between them.
+Two charges can be approximated as point charges, if their sizes are small compared to the distance between them.
+Coulomb discovered that bodies with like electrical charges repel:

-Coulomb also showed that oppositely charged bodies obey an inverse-square law of attraction:
+Coulomb also showed that oppositely charged bodies attract according to an inverse-square law: